codescape/jira-scrum-poker/docs/faq.md

 At the moment only Jira Server and Jira Data Center compatible versions of Scrum Poker for Jira are available.
 We have already started to develop a Jira Cloud version of Scrum Poker for Jira.
 A first release will be announced as soon as it is available.

+### Do Scrum Poker sessions automatically end?

+Yes, sessions older than the configured `Session Timeout` are automatically cancelled.
+A new session can be started again when needed.